HomeRobot: Open-Vocabulary Mobile Manipulation: Hardware Setup

 \subsection{Hardware Choice}

-We describe some options for commercially-available robotics hardware in Tab.~\ref{tab:hardware-choices}.
-While the Franka Emika Panda is not a mobile robot, we include it here because it's a very commmonly used platform in both industrial research labs and at universities, making its price a fair comparison point for what is reasonable.
+We describe some options for commercially available robotics hardware in Tab.~\ref{tab:hardware-choices}.
+While the Franka Emika Panda is not a mobile robot, we include it here because it's a very commonly used platform in both industrial research labs and at universities, making its price a fair comparison point for what is reasonable.